Ejii24/Ejii24/README.md

 - 👀 I’m interested in everything that has to do with Tec
 - 🌱 I’m currently learning Computer science and Data analysis
 - 💞️ I’m looking to collaborate on GitHub with like-minded individuals
-- 📫 How to reach me on this mail emmanuelejii17@gmail.com
 - ⚡ Fun fact: Working is action 👨‍💻

 <!---